 Selected by Kristen Shuyler and Liana Bayne

-On display starting June 2021
+On virtual display starting June 2021; will be in Carrier Library in September 2021

 Explore the expansive umbrella of Black science/speculative/fantasy fiction in this virtual display featuring books, movies, and music emerging from Afrofuturism, Africanfuturism, Afrosurrealism, and related speculative genres.